vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 This field is used to specify the name of the IaaS cloud in Avi controller.
 For example, if you have the VCenter cloud named as "Demo" then specify the `name` of the cloud name with this field.
 This helps AKO determine the IaaS cloud to create the service engines on.

-### ControllerSettings.vrfName

-The `vrfName` field  is used to specify the name of the VRFContext where all the AKO objects will be created.
-The VRFContext in AVI needs to be created by the AVI controller admin before the AKO bootsup.
-This is applicable in VCenter cloud only.
 <br>

 #### AWS and Azure Cloud in NodePort mode of AKO